-YOUR SMI RESPONSES INDICATE THAT you are a person who is profoundly committed to actions, who enjoys the challenges life offers you, crafting plans and setting goals to measure your progress.
-This allows you to feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.
+YOUR SMI RESPONSES INDICATE THAT you are a person who is profoundly committed to actions.

+You enjoy the challenges life offers you, crafting plans and setting goals to measure your progress.

-/YOU ARE COMFORTABLE making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
-We cannot comment on how you think about this, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on how you think or feel about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.

 /THINK ABOUT HOW YOU CAN

-FURTHER LEVERAGE THOSE
+FURTHER LEVERAGE YOUR

 STRENGTHS AND MANAGE SOME

 OF THE LIMITATIONS WHICH MAY

 BE HOLDING YOU BACK: